rubocode/vision-lk/background/mindsets/essentials/questions/grace.md

 If there is perfect Karma, you have to suffer all your mistakes.

-If you can be pardoned for your bad decisions, there is room for improvement.
+If you can be pardoned for your bad choices, there is room for improvement.

 And, improvement is good.